IHE/pharm-mpd/input/pagecontent/pharm-9.md

 This section corresponds to transaction [PHARM-9] of the IHE Technical Framework.
 Transaction [PHARM-9] is used by the [Dispense Consumer](actors-transactions.html#dispense-consumer) and the [Dispense Responder](actors-transactions.html#dispense-responder) actors.
-The Retrieve Medication Dispense [PHARM-9] transaction is used to transmit a `medicationDispense`.

-This section corresponds to transaction [PHARM-9] of the IHE Technical Framework.
-Transaction [PHARM-9] is used by the [Dispense Consumer](actors-transactions.html#dispense-consumer) and the [Dispense Responder](actors-transactions.html#dispense-responder) actors.
-The Retrieve Dispense [PHARM-9] transaction is used to obtain MedicationRequests for further handling - for example gettting a prescription for dispense.
+The Retrieve Medication Dispense [PHARM-9] transaction is used to retrieve existing `MedicationDispense` resources for further handling.

 ### X:Y.Z.1 Scope